A quasi-judicial process in which a bureaucratic agency settles disputes between two parties in a manner similar to the way courts resolve disputes.

-the ability of bureaucrats to make choices concerning the best way to implement congressional intentions
+The ability of bureaucrats to make choices concerning the best way to implement congressional or executive intentions.

 Major administrative units with responsibility for a broad area of government operations.
 Departmental status usually indicates a permanent national interest in a particular governmental function, such as defense, commerce, or agriculture.

-the process by which a law or policy is put into operation by the bureaucracy
+The process by which a law or policy is put into operation.

-governmental units that closely resemble a cabinet department but have narrower areas of responsibility (such as the Central Intelligence Agency) and are not part of any cabinet department.
+Governmental units that closely resemble a Cabinet department but have narrower areas of responsibility and perform services rather than regulatory functions.

-The relatively stable relationships and patterns of interaction that occur among an agency, interest groups, and congressional committees or subcommittees.
+The relatively ironclad relationships and patterns of interaction that occur among agencies, interest groups, and congressional committees or subcommittees.

-rules that govern the operation of a particular government program that have the force of law
+Rules governing the operation of all government programs that have the force of law.

-a quasi-legislative administrative process that has the characteristics of a legislative act.
+A quasi-legislative process resulting in regulations that have the characteristics of a legislative act.

-the firing of public-office holders of a defeated politcal party and their replacement with loyalists of the newly elected party.
+The firing of public-office holders of a defeated political party to replace them with loyalists of the newly elected party.